hipponot/saga-sm/apps/web-client/DEPLOYMENT_GUIDE.md

 ./scripts/deploy.sh --env dev 2>&1 | tee deployment.log
 ```

-## GitHub Actions Integration
+## GitHub Actions Integration (Optional)

-The infrastructure creates an IAM role for GitHub Actions deployment.
-To set up automated deployments:
+The infrastructure creates an IAM role for optional GitHub Actions deployment.
+However, the primary deployment method is the **manual script** using AWS CLI commands.

+For GitHub Actions automation (optional):

 1. Add these secrets to your GitHub repository:
    ```